peeyushtyagi09/CodeArena/README.md

 # CodeArena

-A full-stack authentication application built with modern web technologies.
-CodeArena provides a secure, production-ready authentication system with email verification, multiple login methods, and comprehensive token management.
+A full-stack competitive coding platform built with modern web technologies.
+CodeArena provides a secure authentication system, problem management, real-time coding battles, and comprehensive submission tracking.
+Users can compete head-to-head in coding challenges, track their problem-solving history, and improve their coding skills.

 ## 📋 Table of Contents